Annual Budget Funding Requests

-The DDI initiative often relies on in-kind contributions from members and others in the community who make contributions to the effort.
-For some projects and events, however, it is necessary to pay for people’s travel-related expenses to ensure successful outcomes.
-In these cases, individuals requesting support from the DDI Alliance will need to complete a request for funding.
+For some DDI projects and events, it may be necessary to pay for attendees' travel-related expenses to ensure successful outcomes.
+In these cases, individuals requesting support from the DDI Alliance should complete a request for funding.
 The following guidelines apply in these circumstances.

 - The individual requesting funding must possess relevant expertise and experience that will push the project forward.
 This might include unique technical skills that few people have and that are essential for the meeting or activity.
 It could also include subject matter expertise and/or institutional knowledge particular to a domain.
 Examples: RDF skills, modeling skills, expertise in questionnaire development.